salahhusa9/laravel-updater/src/pages/index.md

 ---
 title: Getting started
-pageTitle: Laravel Updater - Never miss the cache again.
+pageTitle: Laravel Updater - Getting started
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Update your Laravel application to the latest version with a single command.
 ---

 Learn how to get Laravel Updater set up in your project in under thirty minutes or it's free. {% .lead %}